nouraldeentofi/nouraldeentofi/README.md

 </div>

-Software Engineering Supervisor by day, automation engineer by obsession.
-I ship production **n8n + LLM** pipelines that turn messy Arabic paperwork into clean, structured data — timed with Saudi Arabia's **ZATCA** e-invoicing expansion — and I build the React interfaces that make them usable.
+I build AI pipelines that read Arabic invoices and documents — and the React interfaces people use on top of them.
+In production, timed with Saudi Arabia's **ZATCA** e-invoicing expansion.

-Based in Al Khobar, Saudi Arabia.
-Arabic (native) · English (professional).
+Al Khobar, Saudi Arabia.
+Arabic and English.

 ### Building right now

-- **MCP servers** — exposing real data and profiles as callable tools for AI models
+- **MCP servers** — real data and profiles exposed as callable tools for AI models
-- **GPT-4o Vision pipelines** for Arabic invoices and documents
+- **GPT-4o Vision extraction** for Arabic invoices, running in production
-- **Cost-optimized LLM routing** — one pipeline's GPT bill dropped 75% from a single IF node
+- **LLM cost routing** — cut one pipeline's GPT bill by 75% with a single IF node
 - **React 19 + TypeScript** interfaces on top of all of it

 ### Ask me about

-- Getting an LLM to read Arabic documents reliably (the hard part is not the model)
+- Getting an LLM to read Arabic documents reliably.
+The model is not the hard part.
-- n8n in production — retries, idempotency, cost control, and when to stop using it
+- n8n in production: retries, idempotency, cost control, and when to stop using it
-- Structuring a React 19 + TypeScript codebase a team can actually maintain
+- Structuring a React 19 + TypeScript codebase a team can maintain
-- Running a small engineering team while still shipping code yourself
+- Running a small engineering team while still writing code

 <img src="./assets/rule.svg" width="100%" alt=""/>